beerjs/cagliari/README.md

 * Work with JavaScript or related technologies
 * Want to get in touch with developers like you
-* Happen to be in Cagliari, IT every once in a while
+* Happen to be in Cagliari, Sardinia, Italy every once in a while

 Then we think you should join us.
 Come have a beer and a chat!